Revisiting the Jaynes-Cummings model with time-dependent coupling: Time-dependent coupling dynamics

 \subsection{Linear}

-Joshi and Lawande \cite{Joshi1993} considered the linear coupling modulation, given by
+Joshi and Lawande \cite{Joshi1993} considered the linear coupling modulation given by

-where $\lambda_0$ and $\zeta_1$ are control parameters that determine whether the change in the coupling is either sudden or adiabatic.
-According to Ref. \cite{LARSON2021}, this modulation can be used to represent the scenario of a well-localized atom in a spatially varying mode.
+where $\lambda_0$ and $\zeta_1$ are control parameters that determine whether the coupling changes suddenly or adiabatically.
+According to \cite{LARSON2021}, this modulation can be used to represent the scenario of a well-localized atom in a spatially varying mode.
 The authors observed that, for an initial coherent field state, this time-dependent coupling alters the revival time.
 More recently, Hu and Tan \cite{Hu2014} studied a double JC model with linear modulation, focusing on the disappearance of entanglement between the two atoms.
 They suggested that a linear coupling parameter could be realized in cavity quantum electrodynamics by controlling the intensity of an external electric field.

 For an initial state $|\Psi(0)\rangle=|e,\alpha\rangle$, the population inversion resulting from the linear coupling is

 As shown in Fig. \ref{fig:linear}, the quadratic time dependence in the arguments of the cosine functions in Eq. \eqref{eq:pop_inversion_linear_coupling} leads to denser Rabi oscillations than in the standard JC model.
 In addition, we observe in Fig. \ref{fig:linear}(a) (Fig. \ref{fig:linear}(b)) a sudden (adiabatic) change in the coupling, corresponding to larger (smaller) values of $\zeta_1$, increases (decreases) the Rabi frequencies, resulting in a denser (less dense) atomic inversion curve and a shorter (longer) first revival time, now given by $t_r=2\sqrt{\pi\langle\hat n\rangle^{1/2}/\zeta_1\lambda _0}$ \cite{Joshi1993}.
 Besides, following the shift in the revival time, the behavior of the von Neumann entropy is also affected.
 In the sudden change case, the minimum entanglement is achieved earlier than in the usual scenario, whereas under adiabatic change, it occurs later.